motorcycle 101 guides

 • In 2018, about 118 motorcycle accidents made up the 948 fatal accidents

-Should you resolve to wear an approved motorcycle helmet as you travel throughout Illinois, make sure to pick a three-quarter or full-face helmet.
-Both of these have been manufactured by the Snell Memorial Foundation and follow the safety standards set by the U.S. Department of Transportation.
+Go with either a three-quarter or a full-face helmet as both provide the most coverage for your head and neck.
+Both of them are manufactured by the Snell Memorial Foundation and follow the safety standards set by the U.S. Department of Transportation.

 4. Illinois Motorcycle License Laws